ArdanaLabs/audit/src/considerations/scalartypes.md

 ## The stablecoin

-The stablecoin codebase also uses `PlutusTx.Rational`.
+The stablecoin codebase also uses `PlutusTx.Rational`, for ultimately similar reasons.

 ## `DanaswapStats`